A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Implementation aspects

-inducing the Quadratic Spectral (henceforth QS) kernel by self-convolution: $k^{\ast}_{QS} ( a ) = \left( 1 / \kappa _ { 2 } \right) \int k_{J} ( b - a ) k_{J} ( b ) d b$.
-Thereby, w.r.t.\ the truncated asymptotic mean squared error (\cite{andrews_heteroscedasticity_1991}), it is optimal to use $k_{J}\left( x \right)$ in the estimator $\hat{\Omega}\left( \beta \right) = (\kappa_1^2 B_T)(\kappa_2 T)^{-1}\sum_{t = 1}^{T} \left\{ g_{T,t}\left( \beta \right) - \bar{g}_T\left( \beta \right) \right\} \left\{ g_{T,t}\left( \beta \right) - \bar{g}_T\left( \beta \right)\right\}^{\intercal}$.
-Thus, it is the kernel that we preferably use in Equations \eqref{convol} and \eqref{Eq.
-GEL_g}, with specific standardizing constants $\kappa_1 = \sqrt{5 \pi / 2}$ and $\kappa_2 = 2 \pi$.
-Indeed, both from theory and simulations, the QS kernel is the optimal induced kernel in terms of truncated asymptotic mean squared error, in the class $\mathcal{K}_2$ giving positive semi-definite estimators.
-Alternatively, we may use the flat-top kernel version of the QS kernel developed by \cite{politis_higher-order_2011} to get an even better higher-order correctness because of a faster rate of convergence for the estimated long-run variance.
+Alternatively, we may use the flat-top kernel version of the QS kernel, see \cite{politis_higher-order_2011}, to get an even faster rate of convergence for the estimated long-run variance.
 Unfortunately, self-convolution of a kernel $k$ cannot induce a flat-top kernel $k^{\ast}$.
-Indeed, we know that it cannot be the case that $U = X + Y$, where the random variable $U$ is uniformly distributed on $[0, 1]$ (the flat-top part) and the random variables $X$ and $Y$ are independent and identically distributed (see exercise 4.14.20 and its proof by contradiction in \cite{grimmett_thousand_2001}.
+Indeed, we know that it cannot be the case that $U = X + Y$, where the random variable $U$ is uniformly distributed on $[0, 1]$ (the flat-top part) and the random variables $X$ and $Y$ are independent and identically distributed (see Exercise 4.14.20 and its proof by contradiction in \cite{grimmett_thousand_2001}).
 As a consequence, if we want to benefit from the smaller bias of the flat-top kernel, we should use a different kernel for the original statistic and the bootstrap one.
-A potential modification of the FMB is to decouple the kernel $k^{\ast}$ used in the HAC estimator of the original statistic, say a flat-top kernel, and the kernel $k$ used for the smoothed estimating functions.
+A potential modification of FMB is to decouple the kernel $k^{\ast}$ used in the variance estimator of the original statistic, say a flat-top kernel, and the kernel $k$ used for the smoothed moment indicators.
 This version of FMB also achieves higher-order correctness since we maintain the asymptotic pivotal nature of the test statistics.
-However, even if we may expect an advantage in practice, the error of the FMB always remains of order $O(B_T/T)$ from a theoretical standpoint.
-This order corresponds to the higher-order bootstrap cumulants that do not converge to the true ones.